Do I Pay Tax on Foreign Rental Income? A Complete Guide for Canada

 You own a property in Toronto whose rental income is $3,000 per month.
 Your yearly gross rent will be $36,000.
 Going by the 25% tax you are subjected to, your tax debt will be $9,000 and you’ll be left with $27,000.
 But if you incurred any of the deductible expenses mentioned above, it’s up to you to choose whether to elect to file your income via the form above.

 As for the exact taxes you’ll pay, that will depend on the value of your property and its location.
-Also important to note is that electing to file under section 216 makes you liable to pay 48% surtax on your federal tax liability.
+Also important to note is that electing to file under section 216 makes you liable to pay 48% surtax on your federal tax liability, which is calculated based on your net rental income.

 Form NR6

 This form solves some of the complications presented by the tax reporting method above.
-Submitting it means you’ve undertaken to file your income tax return as a non-resident earning rental income from real or immovable property or timber royalty.
-Upon receiving the form, the agency will let your withholding agent file your monthly taxes based on the net amount as opposed to the gross income.
+Submitting it means you’ve undertaken to file your Canadian tax return as a non-resident earning rental income from real or immovable property or timber royalty.
+Upon receiving the form, the agency will let your withholding agent file your monthly taxes based on the net income as opposed to the gross income.

 Capital Gains